 A professional providing care for a child must notify the department of youth protection if the child’s development or safety is in danger.
 In this type of situation, the interests of the child are more important than professional secrecy.

 A judge can also cancel the protection of professional secrecy if the confidential information would be helpful in making a decision in the best interests of the child.
-For example, a judge can order a psychologist to discuss what happened at a meeting with a parent so the judge can decide who gets custody of the child.
+For example, a judge may order a psychologist to discuss what happened at a meeting with a parent so the judge can decide who gets custody of the child.

 This article explains in a general way the law that applies in Quebec.
 This article is not a legal opinion or legal advice.
 To find out the specific rules for your situation, consult a lawyer or notary.